kevin-tofu/KalmanFilter_in_C/README.md

 s state random variable that is hidden information we want to estimate, m is measure random variable that we are able to get from the sensor, w is the Gaussian white noise of which characteristic varies on each time step.

 <img src="https://github.com/kohei-tofu/KalmanFilter_in_C/blob/master/img/eq1.jpg" alt="eq1" title="formulation1">

-if it takes an expectation between w, v and itself, each co-variance matrix shows Q and R. and no-correlation between them.
+If it takes an expectation between w, v and itself, each co-variance matrix shows Q and R. and no-correlation between them.

 <img src="https://github.com/kohei-tofu/KalmanFilter_in_C/blob/master/img/eq2.jpg" alt="eq2" title="formulation2">

  We can formulate Kalman filter based on the above formulation.
 The 1st equation is executed on time-update.
 The program predicts state variables on the next time step based on the previous one.
 The 1st equation is executed on measurement-update.
 The program predicts state variables now.
 It corrects predicted variables based on measured information.

 <img src="https://github.com/kohei-tofu/KalmanFilter_in_C/blob/master/img/filter_eq1.jpg" alt="filter_eq1" title="filter_eq1">

- These matrices are Kalman Gain and Covariance matrix.
+ These matrices are Kalman Gain and Covariance matrix that is updated on time-update and measurement-update.
 It shows how much uncertain information the values are.
+You are able to run program if you set the covariance matrix properly based on probability.

 <img src="https://github.com/kohei-tofu/KalmanFilter_in_C/blob/master/img/filter_eq2.jpg" alt="filter_eq2" title="filter_eq2">

+### Square root-Kalman Filter
+ Normal Kalman filter formulation caused problems in terms of numeric stability.
+So, Potter et al suggested a square root filter ("Discrete square root filtering: A survey of current techniques") that improves the stability of Kalman filter computation.

+### UD decomposition-Kalman Filter
+ After Square root techniques were suggested, many kinds of research have arisen.
+One solution is "UD decomposition Filter".
+ Compared with a normal Kalman filter, this method is numerically stable even with float 16 types.
+ It is because the normal Kalman filter highly affected by the numeric round error.
+ Also, flops are the same as a normal Kalman filter.
+Basically, UD decomposition method has advantage.

 ## Functions and explanations.